reactive-react/xreact/docs/src/main/tut/Get-Started.md

 ## Type Safe Counter

-If you are TypeScript user and want to enjoy a type safe counter app, it's simple to do so since Xreact is written 100% in TypeScript.
+If you are TypeScript user and want to enjoy a type safe counter app, it's simple to do so since xReact is written 100% in TypeScript.

 <iframe src="https://www.webpackbin.com/bins/-KsSYQVTkFjd_MQon3b9" frameborder="0" width="100%" height="500"></iframe>